-As an organizational member of NJJN and an organization working on youth
+As an organizational member of NYJN and an organization working on youth

 justice issues, my organization believes that racism is an inherent part of our